alinebezzoco/new-react-scaffolder/README.md

 I updated the dependency to new React version and I made some changes.

 ## About the plugin
-react-scaffolder is a command line interface which brings smooth developer experience (DX) for React devs. react-scaffolder provides a better way to generate react projects with [react-boilerplate](https://github.com/99xt/react-boilerplate).
-With this tool it's possible to continue generating boilerplate code with heavy customizations once a project is initiated.
+react-scaffolder is a command line interface which brings smooth developer experience (DX) for React devs.

 ## What's new
 * You don't need to use the `.reactclirc` to generate a new component in an existing project;
 * Use package.json to run the project;
 * React updated to 16 version;
 * Component generate (parent or child) updated to the new React version;
+* The `.react` extension removed.

 ## Quick start
 For install the dependency, please follow this steps: